jvann94/openautoimage/README.md

 This image uses Raspbian as a base and has f1xpl's android auto head unit emulator software installed on it (https://github.com/f1xpl/openauto).
 He has the build instructions list on his wiki for building from scratch.
 The backlight on screen is controlled with rpi-backlight (https://github.com/linusg/rpi-backlight).

-On top of those I have added desktop short cuts to launch OpenAuto and to dim and increase the brightness of the official Pi screen
+On top of those I have added desktop short cuts to launch OpenAuto and to dim and increase the brightness of the official Pi

+### Screen brightness

+Screen brightness can now be controlled via 2 external buttons wired into GPIO pins 22 and 27.
+This uses gpio-watch (https://github.com/larsks/gpio-watch) to monitor those pins to go high then runs the appririate bash script to set the back light to high or low.

 # Future features